geographyclub/american-geography/README.md

 ```

 ### Adding zscores
-I added zscores to these columns.
+Find zscores to these columns.

 ```
 # states